tombh/cargo-gpu/README.md

 Show some useful values

-Usage: cargo-gpu show [OPTIONS]
+Usage: cargo-gpu show <COMMAND>

+Commands:
+  cache-directory  Displays the location of the cache directory spirv-source     The source location of spirv-std help             Print this message or the help of the given subcommand(s)

 Options:
-      --cache-directory
+  -h, --help
+          Print help

+    * Cache-directory

     Displays the location of the cache directory

+    Usage: cargo-gpu show cache-directory

+    Options:
+      -h, --help
+              Print help

+    * Spirv-source

+    The source location of spirv-std

+    Usage: cargo-gpu show spirv-source [OPTIONS]

+    Options:
+          --shader-crate <SHADER_CRATE>
+              The location of the shader-crate to inspect to determine its spirv-std dependency

+              [default: ./]

       -h, --help
               Print help

 ````